geneeblack/graphql_model_mapper/README.md

     }

-Note that the query and delete mutations do not have an input type defined since they currently generated internally:
+Note that the query and delete mutations do not have an input type defined since their arguments are currently generated internally:

     query: {